codbex/codbex-infra/README.md

 # codbex-release-check
-Github action check Dirigible release
+Github action check for new Dirigible release